• Home

 Restaurants near Oxford Circus

 June 2019: The region around Oxford Circus has wealthy pickings from Mexican tacos at Breddos (off Carnaby) to top-drawer modern Turkish cooking at Yeni (off Regent Street).
 We’ve also added some warm Japanese spots, including Inko Nito (a laidback fusion gaff), Kintan (good buy-basement DIY yakiniku), and smooth, state-of-the-art Sakura.
-Other restaurants that are well worth the stroll are Señor Ceviche at Kingly Court and Kiln – for killer Thai – on Brewer Street.
+Other restaurants that are well worth the stroll are Señor Ceviche at Kingly Court and Kiln, for killer Thai, on Brewer Street.

 Where to devour near Oxford Street

-It’s love at the beginning sniff while you step inner this informal Maddox Street offshoot of swish Jamavar.
+It’s love at first sniff while you step inner this informal Maddox Street offshoot of swish Jamavar.
 There’s plenty of bustles and noisy chatter, while the fragrance and smoky aromas speak of killer Indian cooking – we love the dense goat keema with buttered buns.
 If you fancy a darned inexpensive Indian lunch, drop by using for considered one of their tiffin field units.

 Plus some finely minced crimson onion for added oomph.
 Or the ‘redhead fish tikka, a succulent piece of stone bass served fresh from the tandoor, having first been slathered in an aromatic Goan-style marinade (they make it with the aid of blending dry-roasted, coconut-vinegar-soaked spices with a heap of crispy fried onions).
 On top, it comes with a small pile of golden ‘small potato sticks, for a very last little bit of crunch.

-But that paneer aside, Bombay Bustle become clean to love.
+But that paneer aside, Bombay Bustle becomes clean to love.
 It’s now not ‘cheap,’ but it’s a darn sight greater low priced than any of the opposite elegant Indian eating places in Mayfair (and at lunch, they also do tiffin box units with bread and rice for £16 or £19).
 It’s additionally greater colorful and fun.
 Plus, it smells amazing.
 Which, in my book, counts for plenty.

 Alice